gddens/World_Happiness_Visualization/README.md

 ## 2.1 .JSON
 In order to read in the dataset in `JavaScript`, the .csv file had to be converted into a .JSON file.
 This was done using a converter website <ins>https://www.convertcsv.com/csv-to-json.htm</ins>.
 The result file is saved in 'static/data.js'

+## 2.2 File Structure

+`Data` : consists of all the data used.
+Data has been sorted by years, and also converted to .csv files for each year.
+This is done using python code.

+`Happiness`: contains the files needed to deploy local website for this project.

+`app.py` is used for the userinput interactions

+`data.js` is the dataset converted to JSON file in order to be used.

+`app.js` is used to build the datatable in the html page.
+It is also used for the filtering function in the website.

+ Any images used and CSS are in the subfolders in Happiness folder

+`Machine_Learning`: correlation, hierarchical clustering, multi linear regression models files are in this folder.

+`static` subfolder contains images and plots for latest analysis

 # 3.Machine Learning
 ## 3.1 Scikit-Learn